srishtysajeev/PersonalProjects/README.md

-This git hub repo is here to showcase projects I have worked on.
+__This repo is to showcase various coding projects I have undertaken:__